 This command saves the switch configuration to a host file.
-The upload process uses either FTP (File Transfer Protocol) or the RSHD protocol (TCP service 514).
-Both of these services are widely available on Unix hosts, but less so on Windows hosts.
+The upload process uses either File Transfer Protocol (FTP) or the RSHD protocol (TCP service 514).
+Both of these services are widely available on UNIX hosts, but less so on Microsoft Windows hosts.

-On Microsoft Windows NT, the FTP server may have to be installed from the distribution media and enabled, or on Windows NT or Microsoft Windows 9x there are several good freeware and shareware FTP servers available.
+On Windows NT, the FTP server may have to be installed from the distribution media and enabled.
+Alternatively, there are several good freeware and shareware FTP servers available for Windows NT or Windows 9x.